 The test organisms used in this research were Escherichia coli, Salmonella typhi and Shigelladysenteriae.
-Theseorganisms were isolated from stools amples of patients suffering from gastroenter itis attending Abia State University Teaching Hospital Aba.
-Ethical clearance wasobtained from the ethical committee of the hospital.
-The consent of the patients was sought afterdiscussing with the physician.
+Theseorganisms were isolated from stools amples of gastroenteritis patients attending Abia State University Teaching Hospital, Aba.
+Ethical clearance wasobtained from the hospital's ethical committee.
+The consent of the patients was sought after a briefdiscussion with the physician.
 The importance of the research was explained to them.
-Those that agreed to participate made to fill the consent form.
-The isolation and identification were thebacteriawascarriedout.
-Cultural and morphological identification besides biochemical characterization of isolates were carried out using the methods described by Cheesbrough.
-S. typhi was serologically differentiated from others almonellae by the presence of vi antigen [7].
-Pure culture of the bacteria were maintained in Nutrient agar slant and keptin therefriger atorfor future use.
+Those who agreed to participate were made to identification fill consent form.
+The isolation and thebacteriawerecarriedout.Culturalandmorphologicalidentification, besides biochemical characterization of isolates, were carried out using the methods described by Cheesbrough.
+S.typhiwas serologically differentiated from other Salmonella species by the presence of vi antigen [7].
+Pure cultures of the bacteria were maintained in aNutrient agar slant andkeptintherefrigeratorforfuture use.